mame82/misc/luca_traceIds.md

 ]
 ```

 So the last `trace ID` for which the device was polling, is now associated to a `location ID`.
 The fact, that the last `trace ID` in the set used for polling requests, was also the one used for the actual check-in, does not even matter.
-This is, because the response includes the exact `trace ID` in use - associated to the `location ID`.
+This is, because the response itself includes the exact `trace ID` used to check-in, but now, the `trace ID` associated to the `locationID`.
 It is out of question, if the luca-backend has learned about which device is checked-in to which location, as it provides the plain information itself.

 Before moving on, I want to define the phrase `"...the luca-backend learned..."` more precisely: All observations are based on monitoring legacy HTTP traffic between the app and the backend.
 This involves interception of the underlying TLS connection.
 As the luca-backend has to terminate the TLS connection at some point, I am not only talking about identifiers and classifiers learned by the luca-backend operators.
 The same information is available to all intermediaries placed behind the front-facing TLS endpoint (e.g. proxies, load balancers, WAF providers etc).
-One could conclude, that intermediaries do not learn about the user's source IP, but this does not hold true as most intermediaries include the source IP address in additional HTTP headers, to preserve it to for actual application server (f.e.
-X-Forwarded-For` header).
+One could conclude, that intermediaries do not learn about the user's source IP, but this does not hold true, because most intermediaries include the requesters IP address in additional HTTP headers, to preserve it to for actual application server (f.e. `X-Forwarded-For` header).
 From now on, I will use the term **observer** for to describe an entity which is able to look into plain HTTP content, this **always involves luca backend operators**!

 Moving on...